Monday, 13 April 2026

 The Authenticity War

 This headline, along with the powerful image, got my attention last week.
 I guess it was meant to.
-Is it real or AI will probably become the most frequent question when viewing an image.
+It turned out that the schoolgirl graveyard image was real, although a number of sources incorrectly said it was not.
+Is it real or AI? has become an increasingly frequent question when viewing an image.
 I just fear that the lines blend too much so we start not knowing which is fake and which is real!

 AI arrived and it seems the development pace of the technology has ramped up a notch or three.
 The skill level and equipment requirements to create a faked image have dropped substantially leaving us with a great resource that can, and is, heavily abused.
 Creating a fake narrative has never been easier.
 What would have taken hours with Photoshop thirty years ago is now done with a click or swipe.